thaliproject/thali/presenceprotocolforopportunisticsynching.md

 3. The Thali software then opens a TCP/IP connection to the localhost TCP/IP listener.
 That listener will accept exactly one connection.
 4. The Bluetooth code will now take the input stream from the TCP/IP connection to the localhost TCP/IP listener and connect it to the output stream of the Bluetooth client connection.
 The Bluetooth code will then take the input stream from the Bluetooth client connection and connect it to the output stream from the localhost TCP/IP listener.
 Of course the first byte sent to the client will be confirmed as the response to the Bluetooth Handshake.

-This design means we are "crossing the streams" between the localhost TCP/IP listener's input/output streams and the Bluetooth Client's input/output streams.
-This means that only the stream content will be put over the air.
-None of the TCP/IP control flow, FIN packets or other logic will be transmitted.
-This means, for example, that the only way that the Bluetooth Server code will know that the TCP/IP connection on the Bluetooth Client side has been closed (since the FIN packet won't be transmitted) is when the Bluetooth Client closes the Bluetooth Client socket connection.
-This also means that we are depending on TCP/IP and Bluetooth's flow control to play well with each other.
-That is, if the Bluetooth Client connection's buffer is full then when we try to relay from the localhost TCP/IP listener's output stream to the Bluetooth Client's input stream the write request won't go through because there is no space in the buffer.

 The logic works the same on the Bluetooth Server side.
 Specifically:
 1. The Thali software tells the local Thali Bluetooth layer that it wants to receive incoming Bluetooth connections.
 As part of that API call telling the Thali Bluetooth layer to listen, the Thali software will specify a TCP/IP localhost listener and port.
 2. When a Bluetooth Client connection is made to the device the Thali Bluetooth code will open a TCP/IP client connection to the TCP/IP localhost listener and port specified by the Thali software in step 1.
 The Bluetooth server will wait to receive the Bluetooth Handshake and then response as defined by the Bluetooth Handshake.
 Once the Bluetooth Handshake is done then the Bluetooth Server will then take its input stream and connect it to the TCP/IP client's output stream.
 It will then take the TCP/IP client's input stream and connect it to the Bluetooth Server's output stream.